top of page

 Big Changes Ahead: Courts May Override Antenuptial Contracts in Divorce Cases

 South Africa’s laws around divorce and property are about to change – and the impact could be significant for couples who are married out of community of property, especially without the accrual system.
+If you’re getting divorced, considering marriage, reviewing your antenuptial contract (ANC), or finalising a spouse’s estate, you need to understand how these changes could affect your financial future.

 The Department of Justice has announced the General Laws (Family Matters) Amendment Bill, which will soon be tabled in Parliament.
-This bill stems from a 2023 Constitutional Court ruling that called out the unfair treatment of spouses who walk away from a marriage – often after years of contribution – with nothing.
+This bill stems from a 2023 Constitutional Court ruling that highlighted the unfair treatment of spouses who walk away from a marriage – often after years of contribution – with nothing.

-The key issue?
-In many out-of-community-of-property marriages (especially those without accrual), one spouse may have acquired all the assets, while the other contributed in non-financial ways – like raising children or managing the home – but has no legal claim to anything upon divorce or death.
+In many out-of-community-of-property marriages (especially those without accrual), one spouse may have acquired all the assets.
+Meanwhile, the other spouse contributed in non-financial ways, such as raising children or managing the home.
+Unfortunately, they have no legal claim to anything upon divorce or death.
+This new law aims to rectify that imbalance.

 Wedding bands